 Coping with stress is a difficult process.
 It's not a typical 'illness', and although the symptoms of stress are all too present, the 'cures' can be harder to find.

-However, although stress management is a long-term journey, there are a number of ways to make things easier along the way.
+Although stress management is a long-term journey, there are a number of ways to help you cope with stress and make things easier along the way.

 Here, we look at stress relief strategies from conversation to medication, to help you find the right option for you.